Depression 101: Understanding and Working With It

 4. Use it as feedback.
 Depressive moods point to areas of life that are misaligned with your values, goals, or needs.
 Notice what’s missing, explore meaning, and take small steps toward purpose and connection.

-Bottom line: depressive moods are not weakness—they’re a signal from your nervous system and life history.
+Depressive moods are not weakness—they’re a signal from your nervous system and life history.
 Pay attention, experiment with movement and social connection until you find the “just right” stimulation, break down what matters, and take deliberate steps.
 Your mood is a compass—use it to recalibrate, reconnect, and reclaim your energy and purpose.

 Previous